neondatabase/website/content/docs/connect/connection-errors.md

 ## Relation not found

 This error is often encountered when attempting to set the Postgres `search_path` session variable using a `SET search_path` statement over a pooled connection.
 For more information and workarounds, please see [Connection pooling in transaction mode](/docs/connect/connection-pooling#connection-pooling-in-transaction-mode).

+## query_wait_timeout SSL connection has been closed unexpectedly

+The `query_wait_timeout` setting is a PgBouncer configuration option that determines the maximum time a query can wait in the queue before being executed.
+Neon’s default value for this setting is **120 seconds**.
+If a query exceeds this timeout while in the queue, it will not be executed.
+For more details about this setting, refer to [Neon PgBouncer configuration settings](/docs/connect/connection-pooling#neon-pgbouncer-configuration-settings).

+To avoid this error, we recommend reviewing your workload.
+If it includes batch processing with `UPDATE` or `INSERT` statements, review their performance.
+Slow queries may be the root cause.
+Try optimizing these queries to reduce execution time, which can help prevent them from exceeding the timeout.

+Alternatively, Neon can increase the `query_wait_timeout` value for you, but this is not typically recommended, as increasing the timeout can lead to higher latency or blocked queries under heavy workloads.

 <NeedHelp/>